murrayjason/lc-howto/chapters/Compiling-a-Vortex.md

 It’s performative art.
 It’s project management.
 It’s attention to detail.

 The starting point for a round of LC vortex is a musical theme for those submitted tracks.
 You inherit the theme that last month’s compiler prompted the LC masses to invent and agree on.
-Prompting becomes your job, before all’s said and done, in prep for next month’s vortex.
+Theme prompting becomes your job, before all’s said and done, in prep for the vortex after yours.

 To see some past themes, check out <a href = "https://github.com/akx/listeningclub/blob/master/vortices.txt">the list</a>.